Cracked Skin: Symptoms, Causes, and Natural Solutions

 - Warmth or swelling

-If you experience any of the above symptoms, speak to your doctor before beginning your own cracked skin natural treatments.
+If you experience any of the above symptoms, speak to your doctor before beginning your own cracked skin natural solutions.
 You may require doctor-prescribed medications or ointments.

 Who Gets Cracked Skin?

 Anyone can experience cracked skin.
 However, the likelihood of suffering from extremely dry skin increases over the age of 40.
 Individuals who live in cold climates are likely to deal with this condition, as well.